danielep71/VBA-PROBABILITY-DISTRIBUTIONS/benchmark/README.md

 `compute_errors.py` degrades honestly: any row whose `observed_vba` is still empty is reported as *not measured* and excluded from the pass/fail check, so a partial export produces a partial — not a misleading — summary.

+> **Observed-value format.** VBA writes each observation as a two-part sum `hi;lo` (two 15-digit numbers), because VBA cannot emit more than ~15 significant digits in one literal. `compute_errors.py` sums the parts to recover the full-precision Double, so the harness measures accuracy below the 15-digit floor.
+A single number is also accepted for backward compatibility.

 ## Claims under test